awfreeman/cmdproc-gdnative/README.md

 ```

 Output bins will be placed in the `project/gdnative` folder.
 Simply copy the bins into the respective oftoast 2 folders.

+(CI uses vcpkg on Windows with MSVC to compile the file into a single dll, more ideal for distributing.)